 When a work is getting more and more complicated, getting the audience up to speed is crucial to keep their attention.
 It's also a quick refresher of what the work is about in the first place.
 This is especially helpful if there is a large Ensemble Cast and complex storylines.

 However, the creator does not always have time on hand to update these sources, leading to incomplete and out of date facts.
 This can result in information that's rendered irrelevant to the later storyline or answers questions that have become completely moot.

 In the end, any info is better than no info, but up to date information the best of all.
 Sometimes the work itself is updated just as slowly, giving a very valid reason why the surrounding information is out of date.

-- Believe it or not, this actually happens to official works as well.
-One example is the comic book Ninja High School which is so chock full of characters, the creators don't bother to explain who they are (they have short explanation for the current characters at the start of their issues.
-But not for everyone).
+- Ninja High School is so chock full of characters, the creators don't bother to explain who they are (except for current characters, but not for everyone).
 So you can imagine how confused a newcomer would be when they would come in in the middle of the story.
 Fellow comic Gold Digger avert this with its annual sourcebooks explaining important character and their roles in the story.